jondot/pcwr/README.md

 end
 ```

 Note that we idiomatically initialize null references when we encounter a new `metric` and a new `product`.
-Lets run it with MRI and `thin`:
+Let’s run it with MRI and `thin`:

 ```
 $ ab -n 20000 -c 100 -p /dev/null http://localhost:9292/stats/foo/mongodb.read